 All firms must be able to show consistently that fair treatment of customers is at the heart of their business model.
-TCF, or 'Treating Customers Fairly' to give it its proper title, is principle 6 of the FCA's eleven high level principles for business.
+TCF or 'Treating Customers Fairly' is principle 6 of the FCA's eleven high level principles for business.
 This principle requires firms it regulates to 'treat their customers fairly and pay due regard to their needs'.

 LV= Broker's TCF Values

-We always ensure that our customers receive their proper policy entitlement, and on those occasions when we are unable to assist our customers, we always make sure they understand the reasons why not.
-If we make a mistake, we will always endeavour to rectify those mistakes at the earliest opportunity, and always provide proper redress where we have caused our customers financial loss or undue distress and inconvenience.
+We always make sure our customers receive their proper policy entitlement, and on those occasions when we're unable to assist our customers, we always make sure they understand the reasons why not.
+If we make a mistake, we'll always endeavour to rectify those mistakes at the earliest opportunity, and always provide proper redress where we've caused our customers financial loss or undue distress and inconvenience.

 What is TCF?

 There are six consumer outcomes that firms should strive to achieve to ensure fair treatment of customers.

 - Outcome 1: Consumers can be confident they're dealing with firms where the fair treatment of customers is central to the corporate culture.

 - Outcome 2: Products and services marketed and sold in the retail market are designed to meet the needs of identified consumer groups and are targeted accordingly.

 - Outcome 3: Consumers are provided with clear information and are kept appropriately informed before, during and after the point of sale.

 - Outcome 4: Where consumers receive advice, the advice is suitable and takes account of their circumstances.